WIPO Judicial Institute: Resources

 The Institute produces resources and publications to support judges in adjudicating IP disputes.
 In 2019, WIPO and the Hague Conference on Private International Law (HCCH) co-published “When Private International Law Meets Intellectual Property Law – A Guide for Judges”, which examines how private international law operates in IP matters.
-In 2021, WIPO and HCCH have launched a survey to identify actual and practical private international law issues in IP disputes, namely in establishing court jurisdiction, determining and applying the applicable law, recognizing or enforcing foreign intellectual property-related judgments, and where relevant, administrative and judicial cooperation.
+In 2021, WIPO and HCCH launched a survey to identify actual and practical private international law issues in IP disputes, namely in establishing court jurisdiction, determining and applying the applicable law, recognizing or enforcing foreign intellectual property-related judgments, and where relevant, administrative and judicial cooperation.

 The institute has also launched a series of “WIPO Collection of Leading Judgments on Intellectual Property Rights”.
 The first volume was published in collaboration with the Supreme People's Court of China in 2019 in English and Chinese.
 WIPO is currently working with the African Intellectual Property Organization (OAPI) and the Intellectual Property Court of the Russian Federation on the next two editions of the Collection.

 The institute also oversees the WIPO Lex database, which provides open, free-of-charge access to 48,000 national, regional and international legal documents relating to intellectual property, including treaties, laws, and leading judicial decisions and judicial systems information curated by Member States.
 A new collection of judgments from around the world, called WIPO Lex-Judgments, was added to the database in 2020.